-i.
-Exclusion after the first-semester examination:

-- a. first-year students will be dismissed from the Faculty if they pass less than 12 credits in the first semester; - b. senior students will be dismissed from the Faculty if they were registered at the beginning of the academic year under specific conditions after being excluded at the end of the previous year (ie registered only for the first semester, with the condition of passing all registered modules), and not fulfilling the set conditions. - c.
-In the case of (a) students may appeal the decision with the Central Appeals Committee (Academic Administration). - ii.
-Exclusion after the second-semester examination: Refer to Regulation 2.4.10.
+- i.
+Exclusion after the first-semester examination: - a. first-year students will be dismissed from the Faculty if they fail all modules in the first semester; - b. senior students will be dismissed from the Faculty if they were registered at the beginning of the academic year under specific conditions after being excluded at the end of the previous year (ie registered only for the first semester, with the condition of passing all registered modules), and not fulfilling the set conditions. - c.
+In the case of (a) students may appeal the decision with the Faculty Appeals Committee should the appeal be denied, the student may request a review of the Faculty's decision by the Senate Review Committee. - ii.
+Exclusion after the second-semester examination: Refer to Regulation 3.10.